-other grades via a differentials system (taking into account differences in quality of different oil grades - usually density and sulfur content).
+Today, pricing under all types of contractual transactions is pegged to the price levels established at the exchange, that is to quotations of oil futures for marker oil grades, which give prices for other grades via a differentials system (taking into account differences in quality of different oil grades - usually density and sulfur content).
 This reference is utilized both in long-term contracts, which are widely used for supplies of crude from OPEC states via pipelines and by tankers, and in the spot transactions, which are usually made using maritime transportation.

 This system has its material disadvantages.
 In the first place, it does not rely on oil economy per se and its connection with macroeconomics, but on global expectations of exchange players.
-As a result, the prices represent an instrument for affecting processes in the oil industry rather than actually reflecting the economics of the industry.
-There is a gap between oil prices and the value of oil, and in addition to such economically-proven and calculated components as technical and financial expenses with consideration of risks and tax components, the price also includes such virtual (although simulated) parameters as subjective expectations of a huge and inconstant pool of speculators (financial players at the exchange).
+As a result, the prices represent an instrument for affecting processes in the oil industry rather than actually reflecting the economics of this industry.
+There is a gap between oil prices and the value (sum of production costs throughout delivery chain plus reasonable rate of return, incl. risk assessment) of oil, and in addition to such economically-proven and calculated components as technical and financial expenses with consideration of risks and tax components, the price also includes such virtual (although simulated) parameters as subjective expectations of a huge and inconstant pool of speculators (financial players at the exchange).